7 Inspiring Thai Restaurants in KL & PJ Where Flavours Speak

 Website | Menu | Reserve here

-Order the: Lady Boss Nana Signature Tom Yum Seafood, Gai’s Signature Crab Omelette, Thai Green Curry With Chicken, Pha Naeng Red Curry With Wagyu Beef
+Order the: Signature Crab Omelette, Lady Boss Nana Signature Tom Yum Seafood, Thai Green Curry with Chicken, Panaeng Red Curry with Wagyu Beef.

 Address: 26A Lorong Datuk Sulaiman 1, TTDI, 60000 Kuala Lumpur (Maps)